 Depending on your goals, treatments should be conducted whenever vegetation growth hits about 20% coverage.
 Treating proactively when growth is at lower levels reduces risk to the fishery and preserves good habitat.

 With experience, a good fishery manager will know what the most problematic vegetation is and which treatments to prioritize.

-Often certain plants can be left alone because they have less aggressive growth habits or because they are easier for fishermen to fish.
+Often certain pond weeds can be left alone because they have less aggressive growth habits or because they are easier for fishermen to fish.

-Other plants are prone to top out in deep water or grow very quickly.
+Other pond weeds are prone to top out in deep water or grow very quickly.

 These latter are always prioritized for treatment.